-Since the Coronavirus pandemic, the firm and the Group have engaged with a number of existing and new suppliers across the Group to discuss the impact and risks to the wellbeing of employees.
+Since the Coronavirus pandemic, the Group has engaged with a number of existing and new suppliers to discuss the impact and risks to the wellbeing of employees.

 The landscape has rapidly changed, so we are now in the process of reviewing our comprehensive supplier due diligence assessment matrix to ensure additional risks, during and post the Coronavirus pandemic, are considered and assessed as part of our procurement process and routine supplier audits.